Astralem/improvement/career/Cisco_Networking_Academy/cisco_networkingbasics_M2.md

-MODULE 2: NETWORK COMPONENTS, TYPES, AND CONNECTIONS
+# 📘 MODULE 2: Network Components, Types, and Connections

 ---

 ## 💻 Host Roles in a Network

-In modern computer networks, a **host** (any connected computer) can act as a:
+In modern computer networks, a **host** (any connected device) can function as:

 - ✅ **Client**
 - ✅ **Server**